maluyckx/IDS-ML/README.md

 ---

-To do both, run the following command :
+To do both at the same time, run the following command :

 ```bash
 python3 main.py \